petersen65/Subscription-Creator/README.md

 ```

 Login to the Azure portal <https://portal.azure.com> with the user account 'firstname lastname'
 With this user account you must only see 1 runbook with the name 'Division-One'.
-Select this runbook and hit Start, then fill out 3 parameters:
+Select this runbook and hit Start, then fill out all parameters:

 ```
 PARENTMANAGEMENTGROUPID       : <e.g. root management group id>